GameTokenDev/clonecoin-scrypt/README.md

 CloneCoin (CCN) - a 'faster' version of Litecoin which also uses scrypt as a proof of work scheme and is intended for microtransactions.
- - 15 seconds block targets: beat that MinCoin! ;)
+ - 60 seconds block targets: beat that MinCoin! ;)
- - 42 007 680 total coins
+ - 42 000 000 total coins
- - no subsidy within the first 3 days and after approximately 5 years;
+ - only 1 Block Reward/subsidy within the first 3 days and after approximately 5 years;
     in between: 4 coins per generated block
  - difficulty retargets every 0.35 days
  - currently peers are looked up over IRC only